Dr Peter Jacko

 Career Details

-Peter Jacko is a Senior Lecturer in the Department of Management Science at Lancaster University Management School, UK.
-He is also member of the Data Science Institute and STOR-i Doctoral Training Centre at Lancaster University.
-He joined Lancaster University in 2013 under the LANCS Initiative.
-Between 2009 and 2018 he was affiliated with the BCAM - Basque Center for Applied Mathematics, Spain, where he was formerly a postdoctoral fellow, researcher, co-leader, and an external scientific member in the Networks research group, in Data Science research area.
-He received his Ph.D. in Business Administration and Quantitative Methods (2009) and D.E.A. in Statistics and Operations Research (2006) from the Universidad Carlos III de Madrid, Spain.
-He received his Mgr.
+Peter is a Senior Decision Scientist for Berry Consultants, which he joined in 2021, and a Senior Lecturer (Associate Professor) in Management Science at Lancaster University, UK, which he joined in 2013 under the LANCS Initiative and where he is also member of the Data Science Institute and STOR-i Centre for Doctoral Training.
+Between 2009 and 2018 he was affiliated with the Basque Center for Applied Mathematics, Spain, where he was formerly a postdoctoral fellow, researcher, co-leader, and an external scientific member in the Networks research group, in Data Science research area.
+Peter earned his Ph.D. in Business Administration and Quantitative Methods (2009) and D.E.A. in Statistics and Operations Research (2006) from the Universidad Carlos III de Madrid, Spain, and received his Mgr.
 (2003) and Bc.
 (2002) degrees in Mathematics from the Univerzita P.J. Šafárika v Košiciach, Slovakia.

 Research Interests

-Peter Jacko is devoted to the development of the science of the solution of problems in the design and management of complex systems such as business decision-making, public health processes, and communications networks.
-The leading themes of his research activities are stochastic modelling of real problems and the design of tractable and well-performing solutions for efficient allocation of scarce resources over time.
+Peter is devoted to the development of methods for the solution of problems in the design and management of complex systems such as health processes, business decision-making, and communications networks.
+The leading themes of his research are stochastic modelling of real problems and devising tractable and well-performing solutions for efficient allocation of scarce resources over time.
+His research work benefits from the interaction of mathematics, statistics, computing, and/or economics, typical for the discipline of operational research, and he also has extensive experience in scientific computer programming, including simulation.
+His main research line recently has been the optimal patient-centric design of modern adaptive clinical trials, which can often be modelled as variants of the multi-armed bandit problem.

 His research interests are in: